 - Benefits sell.
 Features don’t.
 Don’t tell prospective employers what you’re good at – tell them how you can make their lives better.
 Don’t say, “I have a great work ethic.”
 Tell them, “I might not be experienced, but I’ll work so hard and want this so bad that I’ll be one of your top salesman in less than three years.”

-- Persistence Pays.
+- Persistence pays.
 This is a double-whammy.
 If you get rejected by a company, follow up and get feedback.
 Ask for another opportunity.
 Apply when they have another opening.
 Continue meeting people who work there.
 Salespeople have to be persistent with prospects to close deals.
-By being persistent in your job hunt, you are showing prospective employers that you’ll make a good sales rep.
+By being persistent in your job hunt process, you are showing prospective employers that you’ll make a good sales rep.

 While it can be difficult to get a sales job with little or no experience, everyone starts out that way.
 You have many resources at your disposal and you can acquire some necessary skills and traits outside of a sales environment.
 Focus on the strategies above and soon you’ll find yourself landing that sales job you’ve been hoping for.

-Do you have any additional job hunting advice?
+Do you have any additional job search advice?
 Let us know in the comments below!